Chapter 5: Getting prepared: Safety and risks

 - Streamline or simplify care.

-Below are several considerations and questions to help you assess your home space.
-Think about each one and determine if it may pose a safety risk to either you, the person who is ill, or anyone else living or visiting in the home. *In the “Helpful resources” section, you will find a summary PDF of this assessment (Assessing the home for safety) that you can download and print for future use.
+Below are several considerations and questions to help assess the home space.
+Think about each and determine if it may pose a safety risk to you, the person who is ill, or anyone else living in or visiting in the home.
+An occupational therapist, if available, can conduct a home safety assessment.
+Speak with a healthcare provider to see if one is available.

 Do stairs inside the home impact care?